cloudwatcher-dev/cloudwatcher-aws-cloudformation/README.md

 ### Email Confirmation

-After deployment, each email recipient will receive a confirmation email from AWS SNS. **You must confirm the subscription** to receive alerts.
+After deployment, the email recipient will receive a confirmation email from AWS SNS. **You must confirm the subscription** to receive alerts.

+**Note:** To add additional email recipients, subscribe them manually to the SNS topic `Cloudwatcher-AlarmNotifications` via the AWS SNS Console.

 ### Costs